PSTC/cic-hat-bar/README.md

 ## TODOs
 * Contexts:
     - `isValid`: To check the validity of an inductive definition
-    - `getFreeVariable`: To produce a free variable given a context
+    - `getFreeVariable`: To produce a free variable given a context and terms
 * Infer:
     - `infer`: Inference for `Case` and `Fix` terms
     - `recCheck`: To ensure soundness and completeness of stage constraints